dipc-cc/slurm-training/site/docs/6_postrun/index.md

 Once the work is finished we will not take the generated data to our home directory under /dipc or to a local folder.
 This is done for two main reasons:

--The /scratch file system is designed for performance rather than reliability.
+1. The /scratch file system is designed for performance rather than reliability.
 When the occupancy goes above 80% the BeeGFS filesystem shows a performance degradation that affects **all users**
--The scrath is not backed up, so in case there is a problem with the filesystem, the stored data will be lost.
+2. The scrath is not backed up, so in case there is a problem with the filesystem, the stored data will be lost.

 ## Analyzing job performance with seff